swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

     /// striction in a future release.
     ///
     /// The `path`, `exclude`, and `sources` parameters are the same as for any
-    /// other target, and allow flexibility in where the plugin scripts are stored
+    /// other target, and allow flexibility in where the package author can put
-    /// inside the package directory.
-    public static func plugin(
+    /// the plugin scripts inside the package directory. public static func plugin(
         name: String,
         capability: PluginCapability,